 Online application system — Start your application with PCF’s online application system.

 Grant Cycle — This is an annual grant opportunity.
 Agencies that receive a grant are eligible to apply the next year.
-Organizations are not required to stop out a year if awarded.
-Grants for Visually Impaired Individuals are awarded in April.
+Organizations are not required to step out a year if awarded.

 Grant Amount — Vista Nova Grants are limited to a range of $5,000 to $10,000.

 Target Demographic — Pasadena Community Foundation is committed to addressing the needs of people who are blind or visually impaired by supporting organizations that offer programs and services to such individuals living in the greater Pasadena area and eastern portion of L.A.
 County.
 Specifically, the program’s mission is to assist people whose eyesight cannot be improved with corrective glasses or medical procedures.
 Organization applicants may tailor grant narratives to address specific age ranges (for example, 0 to 18 years, or 55 years and up) and/or specific minority populations.

 Target Needs — Vista Nova Grants will provide funding to organizations assisting individuals in the target population:

 - to perform activities of daily living